w3f/Grants-Program/applications/IPS Public Chain.md

 * **Registered Legal Entity:** Blue Castle Inc.

 ### Team's experience
-* Edward Nakamoto: More than 15 years of experience in financial system software research and development.
-Participated in the research and development of several large-scale financial software system architectures and foundations.
-In 2015, he began to participate in several blockchain POC projects, proficient in alliance chains, private chain design, and smart contract design.
-Now he focuses on the promotion of blockchain technology, commercial proposals and the implementation of blockchain projects.
-* Rie Miyazawa: IT consultant, system architect, proficient in business proposals.
+* Edward Nakamoto: * Nelson Sakamoto: IPS architechture.
+Rich experience in software development, including 5+ years Blockchian development.
+Participated in a couple of blockchain related development projects and played as a architecture and developer’s roles.
+Through the projects, he acquired not only blockchain but also industry expeience.
+In addition, he has rich experience of enterprise application development.* Rie Miyazawa: IT consultant, system architect, proficient in business proposals.
 Since 2013, it has developed blockchain products and designed ICO issuance.
 Served as chief researcher and lecturer of enterprise blockchain.
 * Tom Sato: Internet full-stack engineer.
 Good at website development, mobile APP application development.
 Backend application, server settings.
 * Peter Yokoyama: More than 20 years of system software research and development experience, familiar with a variety of open source software technologies.
 Focus on the development of Internet application systems.
 We have rich experience in research and development on the front-end, mobile and back-end of WEB.
 * Sunny Watanabe：15 years of experience in the design and actual construction of platform architecture for large-scale systems.
 Obsessed with open source software technology.
 Served as a technical partner of an electronic music sharing community.
 Rich practical experience in application development.